Hilbert transform, spectral filters and option pricing: Numerical results

 \subsection{Results with exponentially decaying characteristic functions}

-We present results for the FGM method for double-barrier options with filtering included in the fixed-point algorithm as described in Section \ref{sec:back_num_doub}.
-We examined the performance for both the Kou and NIG processes with $N=4$, 52 and 252.
-The values of 52 and 252 represent weekly and daily monitoring over 1 year.
+We present results for the FGM method for double-barrier options with filtering included in the fixed-point algorithm as described in Section~\ref{sec:back_num_doub}.
+We examined the performance for both the Kou and NIG processes with $N=4$, 52 and 252.\footnote{The online supplementary material which accompanies this paper demonstrates the robustness of the pricing algorithm with regards to the variation of parameters.} The values of 52 and 252 represent weekly and daily monitoring over 1 year.
 Results with $N=4$ are presented in order to show the performance of the method with very few monitoring dates.
-Figure \ref{fig:N=all_U=1_15_L=0_85_KOU5} shows results for the Kou process and Figure \ref{fig:N=all_U=1_15_L=0_85_NIG} shows results for the NIG process.
+Figure~\ref{fig:N=all_U=1_15_L=0_85_KOU5} shows results for the Kou process and Figure~\ref{fig:N=all_U=1_15_L=0_85_NIG} shows results for the NIG process.
 The original FL and FGM methods are labelled ``FL'' and ``FGM''.
 The FGM method with filtering is labelled ``FGM-E, $p$=order'' for results with the exponential filter and ``FGM-P, $\epsilon$=parameter'' with the Planck taper.
 Comparing the results for all methods, we see that the FL method gives the best error convergence versus grid size.
 This is due to the error of the FGM method being limited by the performance of the inverse $z$-transform.
 Comparing the filtered FGM methods, the exponential filter gives better results but the Planck taper is less sensitive to variations in the filter shape.
 The best results were achieved with an exponential filter of order $p=12$.

-Tables \ref{tab:Kouiterations} and \ref{tab:NIGiterations} present the number of iterations and the computational time for a range of dates.
+Tables~\ref{tab:Kouiterations} and \ref{tab:NIGiterations} present the number of iterations and the computational time for a range of dates.
 The results demonstrate that as the number of dates increases, the number of iterations and computational time either does not increase, or minimally increases, and thus confirm that the computational time is independent of the number of monitoring dates.
-Figures \ref{fig:N=all_U=1_15_L=0_85_KOU5} and \ref{fig:N=all_U=1_15_L=0_85_NIG} show how the convergence of the numerical techniques changes with the grid size and Figures \ref{fig:N=all_U=1_15_L=0_85_Kou_CPU} and \ref{fig:N=all_U=1_15_L=0_85_NIG_CPU} show how the convergence behaviour corresponds to computational time with an exponential filter of order 12.
+Figures~\ref{fig:N=all_U=1_15_L=0_85_KOU5} and \ref{fig:N=all_U=1_15_L=0_85_NIG} show how the convergence of the numerical techniques changes with the grid size and Figures~\ref{fig:N=all_U=1_15_L=0_85_Kou_CPU} and \ref{fig:N=all_U=1_15_L=0_85_NIG_CPU} show how the convergence behaviour corresponds to computational time with an exponential filter of order 12.